viamrobotics/docs/docs/components/input-controller/_index.md

 Most robots with an input controller need at least the following hardware:

 - A computer capable of running `viam-server`.
-- A power supply cable or batteries for the input device and the robot.
+- A power supply cable or batteries for the input device and the machine.
 - A component that you can direct the input to control, like an [arm](/components/arm/) or [motor](/components/motor/).

 ## Related Services